Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 Once you’ve reserved your Maremma and determined that shipping is the best option for your situation, here’s what happens:

-We’ll need several details from you:
+Step 2: Information Gathering We’ll need a few details from you:

 • Any special circumstances we should know about

-Within 10 days of travel (as required by airlines), we’ll take your Maremma to our veterinarian for their health certificate examination.
-This ensures they’re healthy and cleared for air travel.
-(You must set up your own account with our vet ASAP and pay her directly after the appointment.)
+Step 5: Health Certificate & Vet Account Within 10 days of travel, we’ll take your Maremma to our veterinarian for their health certificate examination — required for all interstate animal transport, whether by air or ground.
+You’ll need to set up your own account with our vet as soon as possible and pay her directly after the appointment.

-We’ll deliver your Maremma to Fresno Yosemite International Airport at the scheduled time, check them in with the airline, and confirm their departure.
-We will call you to pay the airline fee once they weigh your dog and the shipping crate.
-You’ll receive their flight information and estimated arrival time.
+Step 6: Travel Day Air shipping: We’ll deliver your Maremma to Fresno Yosemite International Airport at the scheduled time, check them in with the airline, and confirm their departure.
+We’ll call you once the airline weighs your dog and crate to collect the final airline fee.
+You’ll receive flight details and estimated arrival time.

-As required by our health guarantee, you’ll take your new Maremma to your veterinarian within 72 hours of arrival for examination.
+Step 8: 72-Hour Vet Check As required by our health guarantee, you’ll take your new Maremma to your veterinarian within 72 hours of arrival for examination.

-Professional Shipping Coordination Fee: $100
+Shipping Coordination Service — $100

 What This Covers:

-• Coordinating with layover kennels when required
+• Coordinating layover kennels when required

-• Communicating flight details and pickup information
+• Communicating flight or transport details and pickup instructions to you

-• Managing any schedule changes or issues
+• Managing any schedule changes or issues that arise

 Airport Delivery Fee